patriciatran/tnseq/README.md

 A series of steps are used to compile the number of reads mapped (count) onto TA sites accross the genome, and then narrowed down into segments of the genomes that are encoded by gene.
 Overall the final table is a table of Genes with the number of TA sites insertions across replicates.

-# Input data
+# Input data need

+To run this workflow, you will need:

-You will need single-end sequences, in the form of `{sample}_R1_001.fastq` per sample.
+1. You will need single-end sequences, in the form of `{sample}_R1_001.fastq` per sample.
 You may use the data you receive directly from the Sequencing Center.

-You will also need a reference genome: a `fasta` file and a `gff` file containing coordinates of the genomic features.
+2. You will also need a reference genome: a `fasta` file and a `gff` file containing coordinates of the genomic features.
 You can usually download the fasta and gff file directly from NCBI.

 # File descriptions